rafaelpaixao/docker-python-oracle/README.md

   - PYTHON_SQL_VERSION

+- Create a test.env file from test.env.example
 - Run a test (example):

   ```
-  docker run --rm -e "ORACLE_CON_STR=YourUserNameHere/YourPasswordHere@IpAddressOrHostnameOfOracleServerHere/OracleInstanceNameHere" pythontest
+  docker run --rm --env-file test.env pythontest
   ```

-- Result should be the version of the Oracle server.
+- Result should be the version of the Oracle server and the version of the SQL Server

 ## Other files in the folder: